 Words matter, as I endlessly remind myself and you; but the physical substantiation of words matters, too.
 At least it does to me.

 So it is always a pleasure to get out from behind the keyboard and run my hands over books, all kinds of books, and examine them as made objects, as expressions of craft.
 Saturday I caught a train to New York and walked a couple of blocks to the Small Press Center for the Nineteenth Annual Independent and Small Press Book Fair, where several dozen small publishers displayed their wares in their own booths.
-The publishers ran the gamut (I love the ) from self-publishing authors with a single title to established presses with a dozen or more current titles.
+The publishers ran the gamut (I love the etymology of that word) from self-publishing authors with a single title to established presses with a dozen or more current titles.
 Many were houses that specialize in a particular field or genre or viewpoint.

 Let me focus on the books themselves, though.
 On the ridiculous end were those of an author for whom writing is therapy and book sales are irrelevant.
 She is cognizant of only the words she writes and she is interested only in readers who share her disdain for the physical world.
 She has, she told me, had her “books” produced by the same copy shop for the last three decades; never mind any advances is technology over that time.
 These books consisted of copies, for which the author pays three cents a page, on letter-size paper, of whatever randomly formatted, word-processor-generated pages she happens to come up with, affixed to each other with some sort of desktop tape-binding machine.
 Okay, it’s good to have a baseline for comparison, although this baseline was quite a bit lower than what any sane person would expect to find at a book fair.